i-Swati/Weather-App/README.md

 <p align="center">
-  An intuitive weather app built with HTML, CSS, and JavaScript, powered by the OpenWeatherMap API to provide current weather information for your location.
+  An intuitive weather app built with HTML, CSS, and JavaScript, powered by the OpenWeatherMap API to provide current and accurate weather information for your location.

 </p>